 The chart on page 5 illustrates the different clusters and standards recommended for instructional emphasis.
-Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2013 Grade 3 Common Core Mathematics Test are indicated by the word "Post."
-The instructional emphasis recommended in the chart below is mirrored in the Grade 3 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
-Standards recommended for greater emphasis that are designated for instruction after the administration of the 2013 Grade 3 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 4 instruction.
+Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2014 Grade 3 Common Core Mathematics Test are indicated by the word "Post."
+The instructional emphasis recommended in this chart is mirrored in the Grade 3 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
+Standards recommended for greater emphasis that are designated for instruction after the administration of the 2014 Grade 3 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 4 instruction.

+Cluster Emphasis Domain Cluster Standard

+3.OA.1

+Represent and solve problems 3.OA.2

+involving multiplication and division.
+3.OA.3 ✓

+and division.
+3.OA.4

-Cluster Emphasis Domain Cluster Standard Operations and .
-Chaersteine the properties of 3.OA.1 3.OA.2 3.OA.3 ✓ 3.OA.4 3.OA.5 Algebraic Thinking multiplication and the relationship between multiplication and division.
+Operations and Understand the properties of 3.OA.5

+Algebraic Thinking multiplication and the relationship between multiplication and division.
+3.OA.6

 Multiply and divide within 100.
-3.OA.6 3.OA.7 Major Clusters Solve problems involving the four operations, and identify and explain patterns in arithmetic.
-3.OA.8 ✓ 3.OA.9 , Number and Operations - Fractions Develop understanding of fractions as numbers.
-3.NF.1 3.NF.2 3.NF.3 ✓ Measurement Solve problems involving measurement and estimation of intervals of time, liquid volumes, and masses of objects.
-3.MD.1 3.MD.2 and Data Geometric measurement: understand concepts of area and relate area to multiplication and to addition.
-3.MD.5 3.MD.6 3.MD.7 ✓ Supporting Measurement and Data Represent and interpret data.
-3.MD.3 Post Clusters Geometry Reason with shapes and their attributes.
-3.G.1 Post 3.G.2 Additional Clusters Number and Operations in Base Ten Use place value understanding and properties of operations to perform multi-digit arithmetic.
-3.NBT.1 3.NBT.2 3.NBT.3 Measurement and Data Geometric measurement: recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.
+3.OA.7

+Solve problems involving the four 3.OA.8 ✓

+Major Clusters operations, and identify and explain patterns in arithmetic.
+3.OA.9

+Number and 3.NF.1

+Operations - Fractions Develop understanding of fractions as numbers.
+3.NF.2

+3.NF.3 ✓

+Solve problems involving measurement and estimation of intervals of time, liquid volumes, and masses of objects.
+3.MD.1

+Measurement and Data 3.MD.2

+Geometric measurement: understand concepts of area and relate area to multiplication and to addition.
+3.MD.5

+3.MD.6

+3.MD.7 ✓

+Measurement and Data Represent and interpret data.
+3.MD.3

+Supporting 3.MD.4 Post

+Clusters Geometry Reason with shapes and their attributes.
+3.G.1 Post

+3.G.2

+Number and Operations in Base Ten Use place value understanding and properties of operations to perform multi-digit arithmetic.
+3.NBT.1

+Additional Clusters 3.NBT.2

+3.NBT.3

+Measurement and Data Geometric measurement: recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.
 3.MD.8 Post

-\checkmark = Standards recommended for greater emphasis Post = Standards recommended for instruction in May-June
+✓ = Standards recommended for greater emphasis

+Post = Standards recommended for instruction in May-June

-The 2013 Grade 3 Common Core Mathematics Test
+The 2014 Grade 3 Common Core Mathematics Test